 Capitalized exploration costs are reviewed each reporting date to establish whether an indication of impairment exists.
 If any such indication exists, the recoverable amount of the capitalized exploration costs is estimated to determine the extent of the impairment loss, if any.
 Where an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, but only to the extent that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset in previous years.
 Recoverability of the carrying amount of the exploration and evaluation assets is dependent on successful development and commercial exploitation, or alternatively, sale of the respective areas of interest.
-During fiscal 2015, 2016 and 2017 and the six months ended December 31, 2016 and 2017, the Company recognized impairment charges of \$0, \$0, \$52,022, \$0 and \$0, respectively.
+During fiscal 2017, 2018 and 2019, the Company recognized impairment charges of \$39,251, \$0 and \$0, respectively.
 The impairment recognized during fiscal 2017 relates to acquisition costs previously capitalized for a former exploration property, being a gold tenement in Western Australia.